f-prime/Coffer/README.md

 About
 =====

-Super lightweight and minimal virtualization software for personal dev environments.
+A lightweight file system container for creating isolated development environments.

-Only isolates file system and keeps everything else intact to make setting up of virtual envs very easy.